Clairette Blanche

 Aromas and Flavors

-Clairette Blanche is quite pale in color (it name means "clear white" after all), and on the nose reminiscent in many ways of Picpoul; we have identified aromas of pineapple, key lime, and mint.
+Clairette Blanche is quite pale in color (its name means "clear white" after all), and on the nose reminiscent in many ways of Picpoul; we have identified aromas of pineapple, key lime, and mint.
 In the mouth, it stands right on the edge between sweet and tart, with flavors of kaffir lime, green plum, and lemongrass.
 The finish is clean and slightly nutty, with an anise note.

 This article originally appeared in one of our newsletters.
 Each newsletter, we spotlight the history and characteristics of one of our Rhone varietals.
 You can sign up for our mailing list.